paribeshregmi/paribeshregmi.github.io/index.markdown

         Welcome
     </h2>
     <p>
-        Hi, I'm Ganesh.
+        <strong>Hi, I'm Ganesh</strong>.
 I am a software developer at MPC Film.
 My areas of interest are game engines, rendering, shader writing, simulation and learning algorithms.
 Take a look at the list of my projects under the <a href="/projects/">Projects</a> tab.
 You may also want to check out my <a href="https://github.com/mrcivvy">Github profile.</a><br><br>

         To get a better insight on my life so far, you can have a look at my <a href="/curriculum-vitae">curriculum vitae</a>.
 I blog (although sporadically) and pin them down <a href="/blog">here</a>.
 Feel free to read a bit more <a href="/about">about me</a>.
     </p>